Medically reviewed by Kaci Durbin, MD. Last updated on March 4, 2021.

 steroid medicine (such as prednisone).

 This list is not complete.
 Other drugs may interact with ketorolac, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Toradol (ketorolac)